Chinese coronavirus triggered an outbreak of racism and xenophobia: what to do about it

-Racism, sociologists say, often goes unnoticed by those who allow themselves to make such statements and behavior.
-But for those against whom he is directed, “words and actions are equally painful,” says York University professor Roger Cale.
+Racism, sociologists say, often goes unnoticed by those who allow themselves such statements and behavior.
+But for those against whom it is directed, “words and actions are equally painful,” says Roger Keil, a professor at York University.

-Neither the “swine flu” H1N1 outbreak observed in North America in 2009 nor the outbreak of E. coli in Scotland in 1996 was racial in color.
-On the contrary, infections that appeared in Asia, like the new coronavirus and SARS in 2003, or in Africa, like the Ebola virus in 2014, quickly gained a “racial component” in the public mind: they began to be associated with specific groups of people and their behavior.
+Neither the 1 North American H1N2009 swine flu outbreak nor the 1996 E. coli outbreak in Scotland were racial.
+On the contrary, infections that appeared in Asia, like the new coronavirus and SARS in 2003, or in Africa - like the Ebola virus in 2014 - quickly acquired a "racial component" in the public consciousness: they began to be associated with specific groups of people and their behavior.

 According to Roger Cale, an explanation for this should be sought, first of all, in the history of colonialism.

 “Racism has historically worked as the logical equivalent of white supremacy.
-White skin is thought to be associated with cleanliness and health.
-And colonial history was suspicious of a non-white population, ”says the professor.
+White skin is believed to be associated with cleanliness and health.
+And colonial history has raised suspicions about the non-white population, ”says the professor.

 Such an explanation is consonant with the findings of the researcher Kariann Leo describing consequences of severe acute respiratory syndrome, also known as SARS, for Asian minorities in Canada in 2003.
 SARS, having symptoms similar to the new coronavirus and sharing 80% of the DNA with it, then killed almost 800 people, more than 8 thousand became ill.

-In his study of the origins of the connection between racism and outbreaks of disease, Lun uses the term “yellow threat”, which emerged at the end of the XIX century.
+In her study of the origins of the link between racism and disease outbreaks, Leung uses the term “yellow menace” dating back to the late XNUMXth century.

-His authorship is often attributed to Kaiser of Germany William II: he allegedly had a dream in the 1880s in which a Buddha on a dragon threatens to invade Europe.
-Historians point out that the alleged “yellow threat” from the “new world superpower” was an important part of William II's foreign policy.
+Its authorship is often attributed to the German Kaiser Wilhelm II: in the 1880s, he allegedly had a dream in which Buddha, riding a dragon, threatened to invade Europe.
+Historians point out that the alleged "yellow threat" from the "new world superpower" was an important part of William II's foreign policy.

-The growth of emigration from East Asia to North America and Europe, the cheap labor of Chinese workers and colonial expansion in the XNUMXth century influenced the spread of this fear of the "Asian other", which threatens the welfare of the Western world.
+The rise of emigration from East Asia to North America and Europe, cheap Chinese labor and colonial expansion in the XNUMXth century contributed to the spread of this fear of an “Asian other” threatening the well-being of the Western world.

-Leung recalls in his work that at the end of the XNUMXth century, local authorities compared Vancouver Chinatown with an “ulcer” on the city’s body, putting it in the same category as city sewers, slaughterhouses and pig farms, as an object requiring regular sanitary inspections.
+Leung recalls in his work that at the end of the XNUMXth century, local authorities compared Vancouver's Chinatown with an “ulcer” on the body of the city, placing it in the same category as city sewers, slaughterhouses and pig farms, as an object requiring regular sanitary inspections.

 Chinatowns and Asian regions, for example, at the beginning of the XNUMXth century Limehouse in London, were associated not only with physical illnesses, but also with moral decay: sin and perversion, sex trade, smoking opium and gambling allegedly flourished here.